 - I'm ruthless with tactics, and on tactical mistakes.
 Your own poor choices as a player can damn or kill your paper man.

 - you can die perma-death from totally stupid, random things.
 You have to be able to laugh off the death of a 500+ point guy thanks to some poor choices and move on, or the game really isn't for you.

 Most of my games are like this.
-They aren't stacked against you, per se, but the odds aren't in your favor and I'm inclined to just like the dice have their say and see what happens.
+They aren't stacked against you, per se, but the odds aren't in your favor and I'm inclined to just let the dice have their say and see what happens.
 I'm not opposed to fudging, because I am the ultimate arbiter of the game, but generally I fudge for real-world reasons (it's late, so I pick an easier-to-run random encounter) not in-game reasons (it's an unfair fight, say.)

 I think this shows a lot about my players, too.
 They persevere.
 They win over odds that aren't in their character's favor.
 They earn what they get, good and bad.